 There’s a fine line between embellishment and outright fiction, however.
 Most biopics tread it.
 Some cross it.
 Some pretend it doesn’t exist at all.
-Below are seven across the last 70 years that took the truth to the limit — and sometimes further than that.
+Below are ten from across the past 75 years that took the truth to the limit — and sometimes further than that.

 Night and Day (1946)